Recycling Activities

 Kyocera is promoting recycling to reduce the environmental impact of mobile phones.
 Mobile phones contain precious resources such as rare metals, gold, and silver, and by promoting recycling, they help prevent environmental destruction through mining and make effective use of resources.

-In Japan, Kyocera participates in the Mobile Recycling Network (MRN) and carries out collection and recycling activities in cooperation with other companies.
-Through these efforts, mobile phones manufactured by Kyocera and other companies are collected at a joint collection center to promote recycling.
+In Japan, Kyocera participates in the Mobile Recycling Network (MRN), which is organized by the Information and Communication Network Industry Association (CIAJ), and carries out collection and recycling activities in cooperation with other companies.
+Through these efforts, mobile phones manufactured by Kyocera and other companies are collected at a joint collection center for recycling.

 Machine Tooling Chips and Chip Case Recycling Program